CHuiV123/Sentimen_Analysis/README.md

 # How to Install and Run the Project
 Click on this provided link, you will be redirected to Google Colab, https://colab.research.google.com/drive/1YfsfFq1Uw1im1zKxWRV9zp41pbSWdkpv?usp=sharing, you may need to sign in to your Google account to access it.
+You may need to download models from the depository section and re-upload it in a folder, rename that folder to models inorder to run and test it.

 Alternatively, if you wish to run the model on your pc, you may download NLP_training.py and deploy.py file from the depository section.
 The sample datasets and model has already been included in the depository section.